wanzi-wang/thesis_data/README.md

 ## Midwife, health, cognitive, educational outcomes data source:
-[Indonesia Family Life Survey (IFLS)](https://www.rand.org/well-being/social-and-behavioral-policy/data/FLS/IFLS.html) Planning to use waves 1, 2, and 5.
+[Indonesia Family Life Survey (IFLS)](https://www.rand.org/well-being/social-and-behavioral-policy/data/FLS/IFLS.html)

+Planning to use waves 1, 2, and 5.

 Goal:
 Identify the monthly rainfall deviations for each person during the estimated gestation period and the first year of life.

-Calculate the long-run district-average-monthly rainfall
+Calculate the long-run district-average-monthly rainfall.